-- 1.1 Employees are Carn Brea Parish Council's most valuable and important resource, and the Council has a legal, moral and ethical duty to ensure that the environment in which they work enables them to contribute to their fullest potential and that they feel confident and comfortable about that working environment. - 1.2 As well as considering the welfare of everybody, there is a strong business case for ensuring the elimination and prevention of harassment and bullying such as; the financial impact (e.g. cost of reduced performance), health and safety (e.g. physical and emotional effects on employees), and recruitment and retention (e.g. people will not wish to join or remain with Carn Brea Parish Council). - 1.3 Carn Brea Parish Council believes that all its employees have the right to be treated with dignity and respect, and that harassment and bullying is totally unacceptable.
-The Council will deal effectively with any form of harassment or bullying and take any appropriate steps it sees fit to either stop or prevent it.
-This may include taking disciplinary action, up to and including dismissal.
+1.1 Employees are Carn Brea Parish Council's most valuable and important resource, and the Council has a legal, moral and ethical duty to ensure that the environment in which they work enables them to contribute to their fullest potential and that they feel confident and comfortable about that working environment.

+1.2 As well as considering the welfare of everybody, there is a strong business case for ensuring the elimination and prevention of harassment and bullying such as; the financial impact (e.g. cost of reduced performance), health and safety (e.g. Physical and emotional effects on employees), and recruitment and retention (e.g. people will not wish to join or remain with Carn Brea Parish Council).

+1.3 Carn Brea Parish Council believes that all its employees have the right to be treated with dignity and respect and that harassment and bullying, which includes sexual harassment, is totally unacceptable.
+The Council will take appropriate action with any form of harassment or bullying.
+In line with the Council's Policies, this may include disciplinary action, up to and including dismissal

-The Council has adopted the Civility and Respect Pledge and members agree to abide by its principles.
+The Council has adopted the Civility and Respect Pledge, and members agree to abide by its principles.

-- 1.4 Disciplinary action may also be taken if a complaint is found to have been submitted maliciously or in bad faith. - 1.5 Members, the Clerk and employees should read this procedure carefully to ensure that they maintain the standards required and understand the procedure to be adopted when problems arise.
+1.4 Disciplinary action may also be taken if a complaint is found to have been submitted maliciously or in bad faith.

+1.5 Members, the Clerk and employees should read this procedure carefully to ensure that they maintain the standards required and understand the procedure to be adopted when problems arise.